 Last updated on

-I recently sent out a survey to just over 10 000 of my email subscribers.
+I recently sent out a survey to just over 10 000 of our email subscribers.
 I wanted to know their thoughts on self-confidence.

 It caught my attention that several people came across the same problem when they tried to increase their confidence:

-“…your friends and relatives think that you are becoming arrogant and you are showing off, mainly when you try to stand up for yourself or to become self-reliant.”
+“…your friends and relatives think that you are becoming arrogant and you are showing off, mainly when you try to stand up for yourself or to become self-reliant.”- Robin

 “I can come across as too confident.
-I feel uncomfortable, fake, and annoying and it feels like I am being arrogant.”
+I feel uncomfortable, fake, and annoying and it feels like I am being arrogant.”- Carol

 So, how do you balance being confident without becoming arrogant, a douche, or a jerk?